Turn RunPod's per-second GPU spend into a running cost

 Getting started takes three steps:

 - In RunPod, open Settings → API Keys and create an API key.
+A read-only key is enough — CostCompass only reads your billing and balance, never changes anything.

 - Paste it into CostCompass.
 The key is encrypted in your browser before it’s stored, so the server only ever holds ciphertext.